Battle of Wake Island: Initial airstrike and bombings

+Of the 45 Chamorros, five were killed and five wounded in the initial airstrikes on 8 December, and the five in the hospital died the next day when the hospital was bombed.
+The military commander of Wake asked the surviving Chamorros if they would help defend the island; they agreed and helped fortify the island.
+They were taken POW, with 33 surviving the war, and in 1982 they were granted veteran status for their contributions during the battle.

-Two more air raids followed.
+Two more air raids followed in the following days.
 The main camp was targeted on 9 December, destroying the civilian hospital and the Pan Am air facility.
 The next day, enemy bombers focused on outlying Wilkes Island.
 Following the raid on 9 December, the four antiaircraft guns had been relocated in case the Japanese had photographed the positions.
 Wooden replicas were erected in their place, and the Japanese bombers attacked the decoy positions.
 A lucky strike on a civilian dynamite supply set off a chain reaction and destroyed the munitions for the guns on Wilkes.

+Late on the night of 10 December 1941 the submarine USS Triton, operating south of Wake, fired four torpedoes at what it thought to be a Japanese destroyer in the landing invasion fleet destroyer picket line, that was going to arrive at Wake that morning of the 11th.

+After an unsuccessful Japanese landing attempt on 11 December, there would be air raids most days by G3M "Nells" and/or flying boats, with the F4F Wildcats and anti-aircraft batteries trying to defend.
+Meanwhile, back at Pearl Harbor a plan was developed to resupply Wake and evacuate the civilian contractors.